UFSDC/ParallelProgrammingTutorial/README.md

 Parallel Programming Tutorial
 ========

-A tutorial given on parallel programming to the University of Florida Software Development Club.
+A tutorial on parallel programming for the University of Florida Software Development Club.